VOYDEYA was studied as an add-on to ULTOMIRIS® (ravulizumab-cwvz) or SOLIRIS® (eculizumab) in a randomized, placebo-controlled clinical trial1

 Infusion-Related Reactions

-occurred in approximately 1 to 7% of patients treated with ULTOMIRIS.
-These events included lower back pain, drop in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
+Administration of ULTOMIRIS may result in systemic infusion-related reactions, including anaphylaxis and hypersensitivity reactions.
+In clinical trials, infusion-related reactions occurred in approximately 1 to 7% of patients, including lower back pain, abdominal pain, muscle spasms, drop or elevation in blood pressure, rigors, limb discomfort, drug hypersensitivity (allergic reaction), and dysgeusia (bad taste).
 These reactions did not require discontinuation of ULTOMIRIS.
-If signs of cardiovascular instability or respiratory compromise occur, interrupt ULTOMIRIS
+If signs of cardiovascular instability or respiratory compromise occur, interrupt ULTOMIRIS and institute appropriate supportive measures.

 ADVERSE REACTIONS

 Adverse reactions reported in ≥10% or more of patients with PNH were upper respiratory tract infection and headache.
 Serious adverse reactions were reported in 15 (6.8%) patients receiving ULTOMIRIS.
-The serious adverse reactions in patients treated with ULTOMIRIS included
+The serious adverse reactions in patients treated with ULTOMIRIS included hyperthermia and pyrexia.
+No serious adverse reaction was reported in more than 1 patient treated with ULTOMIRIS.
+One fatal case of sepsis was identified in a patient treated with ULTOMIRIS.
+In clinical studies, clinically relevant adverse reactions in 1% of adult patients include infusion-related reactions.

 Adverse reactions reported in ≥10% of pediatric patients treated with ULTOMIRIS who were treatment-naïve vs. Eculizumab-experienced were anemia (20% vs. 25%), abdominal pain (0% vs. 38%), constipation (0% vs. 25%), pyrexia (20% vs. 13%), upper respiratory tract infection (20% vs. 75%), pain in extremity (0% vs. 25%), and headache (20% vs. 25%).